Who Is Jorge Colindres?

 If You're in Materials Science or Advanced Manufacturing

-Jorge's vision at Radical AI directly challenges the bottleneck you're living in: the 10-20 year cycle from material discovery to production.
-If you're an R&D director, materials scientist, or procurement decision-maker in aerospace, energy, or advanced manufacturing, listen to his core insight — traditional materials development publishes the 5% of iterations that work, but discards the 95% that failed.
+Radical AI directly challenges the bottleneck you're living in: the 10-20 year cycle from material discovery to production.
+If you're an R&D director, materials scientist, or procurement decision-maker in aerospace, energy, or advanced manufacturing, the core insight is worth sitting with — traditional materials development publishes the 5% of iterations that work, but discards the 95% that failed.
 Radical AI captures that hidden data and feeds it back into ML systems that compress decades into months.
 The result isn't just faster discovery.
 It's access to materials compositions and performance characteristics that wouldn't have been found within your organization's timeline budget.
-Jorge's bet is that this system will become the standard for materials research.
-If your company's roadmap depends on discovering or validating new materials faster, his thesis — and Radical's approach — is directly relevant to your strategic options.
+If your company's roadmap depends on discovering or validating new materials faster, Radical's approach is directly relevant to your strategic options.

 If You're an Engineer Building with AI Systems